Q: What is the minimum age to sell/serve alcoholic liquor and can minors enter a bar?

 Section 6-6 of the Liquor Control Act.
 Upon being made aware of the violation, the ILCC may issue a citation for the violation.

-For more legal-related information and resources, please visit the
+For more legal-related information and resources, please visit the Legal Division section of the

 Illinois Liquor Control Commission website.